Booking a vaccination appointment

 How to book through your usual doctor, nurse, or healthcare provider

 Call your usual doctor, nurse, or healthcare provider to make a vaccination appointment.
 Plan at least 1 to 2 weeks ahead so you can get a time and date that works best for you and your whānau.

 If you’re unable to call, check your health provider’s website for other options to make an appointment.

 When you get in touch, ask for a vaccination appointment for either yourself or your child.
 You’ll need to provide the name and date of birth of the person being immunised.
 The provider will know what immunisations are needed as they can look this up on the National Immunisation Register.
 While you’re on the phone, it’s a good time to check your contact details are up to date.

 Healthpoint has a list and map of vaccination sites that anyone can access.
 This includes pharmacies and doctors that take casual (not enrolled patients).

-Online and over the phone bookings for flu and COVID-19 vaccines
+Online and phone bookings

 - online through Book My Vaccine, or